Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 Candlelight and Faith: Easter Eve (Jragaluyts)

-What you will see:
+What you will experience:

-• churches filled with soft candlelight
+• churches filled with warm candlelight

-• quiet, respectful atmosphere
+• a quiet and deeply respectful atmosphere

-• streets glowing with hundreds of small lights
+• streets glowing with small moving lights

 Armenian Easter church candles Jragaluyts ceremony night service Armenia